-Gap years take many forms and can involve doing paid work, an internship, volunteering, or traveling.
-These activities can also be done independently or as part of a structured gap year program.
+Gap years take many forms and can involve doing paid work, completing an internship, volunteering, or traveling.
+These activities can also be done independently or as part of a structured gap-year program.

 Why Take a Gap Year?

 Gap years haven't just grown in popularity with students and parents.
-Schools like Harvard University, New York University, and Massachusetts Institute of Technology encourage students to take gap years and allow accepted students to defer their admission for a year to do so.
+Schools like Harvard University, New York University, and the Massachusetts Institute of Technology encourage students to take gap years and allow accepted applicants to defer their admission for a year to do so.

-Some schools even offer university-sponsored gap year programs.
+Some schools even offer university-sponsored gap-year programs.
 For example, Princeton University provides incoming undergraduates the option to enroll in a nine-month, tuition-free service program.
-The institutional support of gap years is due in part to the growing evidence that gap years are beneficial to students.
+The institutional support of gap years is due in part to the growing evidence that gap years can be beneficial to students.

 That being said, gap years are not for everyone.
-Gap year programs and international travel can be expensive, so it's worth considering how a gap year could affect your finances and if it makes sense for you.
+Gap-year programs and international travel can be expensive, so it's worth considering how a gap year could affect your finances and whether it makes sense for you.

 To avoid wasting time or stalling your academic momentum, you should enter your gap year with a strong sense of what you want to explore and learn.
 An unfocused and aimless gap year is unlikely to provide any positive takeaways.
-Ultimately, it is up to the student to determine if postponing their entry into college is the best course of action for them.
+Ultimately, it's up to you to determine whether postponing your entry into college is the best course of action.

 Planning a Gap Year

 While your gap year doesn't need to follow a rigid schedule or be planned to the last detail, you should be clear on the purpose of how you'll be spending your time.
-You may want to start the year off by participating in an internship or service program, then transitioning into a less structured period of traveling or development of a personal skill or interest.
+You may want to start the year off by participating in an internship or service program before transitioning into a less structured period of traveling or development of a personal skill or interest.

 What to Do During a Gap Year

 Gap years are intended to be highly personalized, and your ideal experience might look very different from someone else's.
-As discussed above, while you can segment your year to include different activities at different stages, every stage should emphasize growth and self-discovery.
+While you can segment your year to include different activities at different stages, every stage should emphasize growth and self-discovery.

-Whether you choose to travel to many locations or one, gain experience in a field of study, or volunteer, you should ask what you are trying to learn from the experience.
+Whether you choose to travel, gain experience in a field of study, or volunteer, you should ask what you are trying to learn from the experience.

 The most common activities pursued during gap years include working (in either an internship or paid position), volunteering, traveling, or developing a skill.
 If you would prefer to work with a program, it's important to know the wide range of programs at your disposal.
-The content of gap year programs vary greatly, and include programs that focus on volunteering, adventure, skill-building, or language learning.
+The content of gap-year programs can vary greatly, with some programs focusing on volunteering, adventure, skills-building, and/or language learning.

-AmeriCorps also offers students three service-oriented programs that involve traveling to communities across the United States and completing team-based projects to tackle problems like poverty and unemployment.
+AmeriCorps — which is gaining traction among recent high school graduates — also offers students service-oriented programs that involve traveling to communities across the United States and completing team-based projects to tackle problems like poverty and unemployment.

 Gap Year Pros and Cons